cathykc/simple-screenshot-feedback/README.md

 ### SSR
-This component uses the `html2canvas` library which on the `window` object being available.
+This component uses the `html2canvas` library which depends on the `window` object being available.
 If you're using server-side rendering you'll want to make sure this component is only imported on client render using dynamic imports.

 Here's an example with `next/dynamic`:
 ```